theodo/TheodoDrupal8Bundle/Resources/doc/index.rst

 improve this file inclusion; for instance, maybe there is a way to get these files directly into a bundle via Composer.

-Step 3: Include TheodoDrupalBundle
+Step 3: Include TheodoDrupal8Bundle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In your composer file, you'll need to require the ``TheodoDrupalBundle``, as well as ``FOSUserBundle`` which is needed by the first bundle to work.
+In your composer file, you'll need to require the ``TheodoDrupal8Bundle``, as well as ``FOSUserBundle`` which is needed by the first bundle to work.
 That's why you have to add the following lines to ``composer.json``::